 Don’t have room in your freezer for a whole pan?
 You can also freeze the sauce and filing separately in freezer bags, and then thaw, assemble, and bake when you’re ready to serve them.

 Of course, you don’t have to freeze these if you’re planning to eat them in the next day or two.
 Feel free to assemble these enchiladas 24-48 hours ahead of time, and store the casserole in the fridge until you’re ready to bake it.

 Looking for other types of enchiladas to make at home for dinner?
 Give one of these recipes a try!
 To make them ahead of time, simply assemble as directed, and then store in the fridge before baking the next day:

 What are your go-to make ahead meals?
 Share in the comments below, and be sure to give these creamy enchiladas a rating after you give them a try!

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 14, 2012.
-Last updated: May 21, 2020 at 16:48 pm.
+Last updated May 20, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.